NEONScience/AOP-EMIT/README.md

 ## Project Description:
 In this repository, Canopy Water Content (CWC)<sup>1</sup> is calculated with two different data products: Earth Surface Mineral Dust Source Investigation [[EMIT]](https://earth.jpl.nasa.gov/emit/data/data-products/)<sup>2</sup> L2A Surface Reflectance data and Spectrometer Orthorectified Surface Bidirectional Reflectance data from the NSF National Ecological Observatory Network (NEON) program<sup>3</sup>.
 This repository also evaluates trade-offs between higher resolution data [[NEON]](https://www.neonscience.org/about/faq) vs larger spatial scale data [EMIT].

 This repository contains a folder of exploratory notebooks that were completed by Randi Neff (rn), Hannah Rieder (hr), and Bridget Hass (bh) to learn about NEON and EMIT data and CWC.
 This repository also contains a folder of final notebooks that includes two tutorial notebooks born out of the exploratory notebooks.
 Others can use these tutorial notebooks to download and process NEON and EMIT reflectance data (01_NEON_EMIT_Download_Data.ipynb) and then calculate and compare CWC using the NEON and EMIT reflectance data (02_NEON_EMIT_CWC.ipynb).
+A tutorial does not currently exist that compares NEON and EMIT reflectance data via CWC.
 More information about **<a href="#workflow-instructions">Workflow Instructions</a>**, **<a href="#tutorial-notebook-contents">Tutorial Notebook Contents</a>**, and **<a href="#repository-structure">Repository Structure</a>** can be found below.

 #### Background:
 EMIT measures surface reflectance from the International Space Station (ISS) at 60 meter resolution [(Green, 2023)](https://lpdaac.usgs.gov/products/emitl2bminv001/).
 NEON operates an Airborne Observation Platform (AOP), which is a set of instruments on a light aircraft that collect high resolution remote sensing data at a low altitude [(see NEON Airborne Remote Sensing webpage)](https://www.neonscience.org/data-collection/airborne-remote-sensing).
 One of the datasets AOP collects is surface reflectance at 1 meter resolution.

 The area of interest is the NEON Soaproot Saddle Site [(SOAP)](https://www.neonscience.org/field-sites/soap) in the Sierra National Forest in California which contains a mixed conifer forest and was partially burned by the [Creek fire](https://www.fire.ca.gov/incidents/2020/9/4/creek-fire) in 2020.
 Within the SOAP site, two 1 km by 1 km tiles are focused on: one that was burned by the Creek fire and one that was unburned.
 Areas that burned and those that remained unburned will potentially show the impact of mortality using high resolution NEON data, which is crucial for understanding post-fire recovery, carbon dynamics and forest hydrology.
-Canopy Water Content [CWC] is an indicator of tree health and measures the total amount of liquid water in canopy leaves. <sup>5</sup> Measurements of CWC vary based on tree species and can be used to predict mortality. <sup>6</sup> In addition, using EMIT data at a larger scale can show broad patterns of vegetation stress.
+Canopy Water Content (CWC) is an indicator of tree health and measures the total amount of liquid water in canopy leaves. <sup>5</sup> Measurements of CWC vary based on tree species and can be used to predict mortality. <sup>6</sup> In addition, using EMIT data at a larger scale can show broad patterns of vegetation stress.
 Ultimately, we will be using the work in this repository to create a tutorial for combining both datasets for a more robust analysis of surface reflectance and forest health.

 ## Datasets and Requirements:
 The following are required.
 All software or accounts are free.
 Data can be downloaded via scripts.